Claude Code Plugins

 Key Benefits:

-• Catches specification gaps before coding begins
+• Surfaces specification gaps and improvement opportunities before coding begins

 • Validates architecture from multiple expert angles